John Karl Daniels

 John Karl Daniels (May 14, 1875 – March 8, 1978) was a Norwegian-American sculptor.

-He was born in Norway in 1874, and immigrated with his family to the United States in 1884.
-He attended the Mechanics Arts High School in St. Paul, Minnesota, where he first received formal training for his craft as a sculptor.
+He was born in Norway, and immigrated with his family to the United States in 1884.
+He attended the Mechanics Arts High School in St. Paul, Minnesota, where he first received formal training for sculpting.
 He became a pupil of Knut Okerberg in Norway, and of Andrew O'Connor in Paris, France.